yutong6747-cloud/severe_weather/README.md

-These codes are directly related to the manuscript you have currently submitted to The Visual Computer.
+These codes are directly related to my currently submitted manuscript to The Visual Computer.